ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 cactus-graphmap ./jobstore ./yeast-pg/yeastPangenome.txt ./yeast-pg/yeast.gfa ./yeast-pg/yeast.paf --outputFasta ./yeast-pg/yeast.gfa.fa --realTimeLogging --reference S288C
 ```

-### Yeast Example: Splitting By Chromosome
+### Yeast: Splitting By Chromosome
 Now the PAF and GFA `minigraph` output can be used to partition the graph and mappings based on the reference genome's (S288C's) chromosomes:

 ```
 cactus-graphmap-split ./jobstore ./yeast-pg/yeastPangenome.txt ./yeast-pg/yeast.gfa ./yeast-pg/yeast.paf --outDir yeast-pg/chroms --realTimeLogging --reference S288C
 ```

 This command makes a cactus subproblem for each reference chromosome.
 By default, it uses all contigs in the reference.
 A subset can be specified using the `--refContigs` option.

-For instance, the `chrI` data can be found as follows.
-This is everything required to run `cactus-align` on it as described above.
+In this example, for instance, the `chrI` data can be found as follows.
+This is everything required to run `cactus-align` on it as described previously.

 ```
-ls -hs yeast-pg/chroms/chrI/* yeast-pg/chroms/seqfiles/S288C.chrI.seqfile
+ls -hs yeast-pg/chroms/chrI/* yeast-pg/chroms/seqfiles/chrI.seqfile
-ls: cannot access 'yeast-pg/chroms/seqfiles/S288C.chrI.seqfile': No such file or directory 264K yeast-pg/chroms/chrI/chrI.gfa   44K yeast-pg/chroms/chrI/chrI.paf
+264K yeast-pg/chroms/chrI/chrI.gfa   44K yeast-pg/chroms/chrI/chrI.paf  4.0K yeast-pg/chroms/seqfiles/chrI.seqfile

 yeast-pg/chroms/chrI/fasta:
 total 656K